csci-e-29/0000aa-pset-0-starter/docs/cloud.md

 ### AWS

-You will need an [AWS](https://aws.amazon.com/account/) account.
+You will need an [AWS](https://aws.amazon.com/account/) account for future psets.
 You can get free credits by activating your [GitHub Student Developer Pack](https://education.github.com/pack).
 Costs should be minimal, but be responsible with any compute and storage you consume during the class.